Large Transformers are Better EEG Learners: Experiments

-We conduct ablation studies on the UCI HAR Dataset and the Sleep-EDF Dataset to demonstrate the effectiveness of AdaCE.
+We conduct ablation studies and sensitivity analysis on the UCI HAR Dataset and the Sleep-EDF Dataset.

-We first use the conventional method of processing each sequence of EEG data as a text input, and fine-tune BERT and GPT-2 separately.
-Then we apply the proposed AdaCE-to-Text method on the two pre-trained models separately.
-For further comparison, we also convert the EEG into images with the proposed AdaCE-to-Image and fine-tune three different pre-trained vision transformers of similar sizes.
+To showcase the efficacy of AdaCT-T, we first design a control group named TS-to-Text.
+In this group, we use the conventional approach of directly inputting single-channel or multi-channel EEG data into language transformers and fine-tune them to evaluate their performance.
+Then, while keeping all parameters consistent in both pre-training and fine-tuning phases, we apply AdaCT-T to the same dataset and models.
+This allows for a direct comparison of the performance improvements achieved by AdaCT-T over the previous TS-to-Text approach.
+Table \ref{tab4} shows the performance improvements achieved by AdaCT-T over the conventional TS-to-Text approach on the Sleep-EDF Dataset.

-Table \ref{tab:5} demonstrates that the AdaCE-to-Image method performs best on the two datasets.
-Table \ref{tab:5} also shows that using the proposed AdaCE-to-Text method outperforms the previous EEG-to-Text method on the Sleep-EDF Dataset, but is inferior to the proposed AdaCE-to-Image method.
-The latter performance gap is particularly evident on the UCI HAR Dataset, which further highlights the effectiveness of the proposed EEG-to-Image adapter for processing multi-channel EEG signals.
+Under the premise of maintaining consistent data set divisions and evaluation criteria, we further examine the effectiveness of utilizing AdaCT-I. Table \ref{tab4} illustrates that AdaCT-I achieves superior performance despite employing models with even fewer parameters.
+The performance gap is particularly evident on the UCI HAR Dataset, which further highlights the effectiveness of the adapter for extracting features from multi-channel time series signals.

-It can also be observed from Table \ref{tab:5} that for the same EEG transformation method, pre-trained transformers with similar number of trainable parameters but different structures have similar performance on the EEG-decoding tasks.
+To assess the influence of AdaCT-I's temporal segmentation ratios on prediction performance, we conduct sensitivity analysis experiments on the Sleep-EDF Dataset.
+These experiments aim to explore the sensitivity of the hyperparameter 'patch number', representing the number of patches obtained after temporal segmentation.
+From the results shown in Fig. \ref{fig7}, we can observe that our method achieves optimal performance on this dataset when the number of segments reaches 300.
+This underscores the effectiveness of the spatial-temporal segmentation and reshaping step.
+However, further increasing the segmentation beyond this point leads to overly dense partitioning, which disrupts the local temporal texture and consequently reduces accuracy.

-We then compare the performance of pre-trained models with different sizes on the UCI HAR Dataset, as shown in Table \ref{tab:2}.
-We use the proposed adapters to convert the EEG data into images at resolution $224 \times 224$, RGB pattern.
-Subsequently, we employ six distinct vision transformers, comprising three types, each with a smaller and a larger variant.
-Throughout the fine-tuning process of different pre-trained models, we maintain consistent settings.
-From Table \ref{tab:2} we can find that fine-tuning a larger pre-trained model of the same type leads to a higher accuracy, indicating that our method has the potential to be applied to larger transformers.
+We proceed to compare the performance of pre-trained vision transformers of varying sizes on the UCI HAR Dataset, as detailed in Table \ref{tab5}.
+From the results we can find that fine-tuning a larger pre-trained model leads to a higher accuracy, indicating that AdaCT-I has the potential to be applied to larger models to tackle more complex time series decoding tasks.